nocomplexity/simplifysecurity/useaisolutions.md

 - Risk assessments can not be outsourced to an AI-agent or tool.
 Crucial within a risk assessment is the specific context.
 And the context involves a broad scope of humans, processes, business systems and more.
 Risks are never based on used technology alone.
 AI is still not suited for judging risks within a specific environment where crucial factors transcend the used technology.

 Summarized:
-* AI tools cannot ‘understand’ code, finding security vulnerabilities requires understanding code AND understanding **human-level concepts** like intent, common usage, and context.
+* AI tools cannot ‘understand’ code, finding security vulnerabilities requires an in-depth understanding code, networking AND understanding **human-level concepts** like intent, common usage, and context.
 Today's AI/ML technology that is built in within new cyber security products overpromises.

 ## Risks of using LLMs for cyber security